Aberdeen, Mississippi: History

 In 1540, Hernando DeSoto's expedition was the first occasion that Europeans traveled through the vicinity of Aberdeen.

 Aberdeen was first settled in 1834 and chartered as a town in 1837.
 In 1849, it replaced Athens as the county seat.

 On February 18, 1864, during the American Civil War, a skirmish occurred between the Union army and the Confederate army in Aberdeen.
-Lieutenant Colonel Burgh and the 9th Illinois Cavalry Regiment came into contact with rebel militias, driving them back and taking possession of Aberdeen.
+Lieutenant Colonel Burgh and the 9th Illinois Cavalry Regiment came into contact with Confederate militias, driving them back and taking possession of Aberdeen.
 The battle resulted in the company taking 18 prisoners of war, as well as the destruction of Confederate food supplies and machinery.

 Hiram Revels, the first African-American United States senator, died in Aberdeen on January 16, 1901, while he was attending a church conference.

 Aberdeen had a population of 3,708 in 1910.
 Its population had risen to 5,920 by 1950.
 Its population was 7,184 in 1980.